Hamzablm/blog/_posts/2020-05-31-Twelve-Factor-Application-Configuration-in-Spring.md

 ## Wrap Up

 In this post I attempted to show you how to leverage the Spring ecosystem capabilities to honor Config factor in a Twelve-Factor application.

-In the next article, I'll blog about writing integration tests using spring boot.